Smart Lighting Setup: How to Get Started, Step by Step

 Required Equipment

-Gathering everything before starting prevents interruptions during installation.
-At minimum, you need compatible bulbs, a smartphone with the manufacturer’s app installed, and a stable internet connection.
-Depending on your chosen system, you may also require a hub or bridge device.
+Having everything ready before you begin makes installation much smoother.
+At a minimum, you need compatible bulbs or fixtures, a phone with the correct app installed, and a stable internet connection.
+Depending on the system, you may also need a hub or bridge.

 Network Preparation